TeskaLabs/asab/doc/asab/alert.rst

 - Create an account at PagerDuty.
 - In your PagerDuty account, generate **Api Key** (Integrations > Developer Tools > Api Access Keys).
-- Create new Service in Service Directory and add an integration in the Integrations folder.
+- Create a new Service in Service Directory and add integration in the Integrations folder.
 - Choose **Events API V2**.
 An **Integration Key** will be generated for you.

 *myapplication.conf*